 Regulated

-The PFRDA regulates NPS with transparent investment norms and regular performance reviews and monitoring of fund managers by NPS Trust.
+The PFRDA regulates NPS with transparent investment norms, regular performance reviews, and monitoring of fund managers by NPS Trust.

 Flexibility

 The NPS subscription is flexible.
-NPS subscribers can contribute to the NPS fund at any time in a financial year and can also change the amount of subscriptions.
+NPS subscribers can contribute to the NPS fund at any time in a financial year and change the number of subscriptions.
 They can choose their own investment options.
 They can operate their account online from anywhere and continue it even when they change their city and employment.

 Employees who contribute to NPS can claim the following tax benefits on their contributions: